Brand Names: Feosol Caplet, Icar, Iron Chews, Wee Care

-Generic Name: carbonyl iron (Pronunciation: car BAH nill I ern)
+Generic Name: carbonyl iron

-Carbonyl iron is used as a dietary supplement, and to prevent and to treat iron deficiencies and iron deficiency anemia.
+Carbonyl iron is used to treat or prevent iron deficiency and iron deficiency anemia.

-Carbonyl iron may also be used for purposes other than those listed in this medication guide.
+Carbonyl iron may also be used for purposes not listed in this medication guide.

 oblong, red, imprinted with Fe

 What are the possible side effects of carbonyl iron?